ayan4m1/minestat-es/README.md

 - Written in TypeScript
 - Less than 6kB of code
 - One runtime dependency
-- Supports ESM and CommonJS
 - Comprehensive unit tests
+- Supports Node.js and browser environments

 ## requirements

-- Node 20+
+**NOTE**: In Node, you must use ES Modules - CommonJS is no longer supported as of 4.0.0.

 ## browser environment